 The card has chip card functionality, so it can be used at chip-card terminals in the U.S. and abroad.

-Eligible new cardmembers may earn 40,000 bonus miles after spending $3,000 on purchases with this card in the first 90 days and the $89 annual fee is waived the first year of card membership.
+Eligible new cardmembers may earn 60,000 bonus miles after spending $5,000 on purchases with this card in the first 90 days and after the $89 annual fee is paid.

 Barclaycard Arrival Plus® World Elite Mastercard® Credit Card Highlights

 |Bonus offer:||Enjoy 60,000 bonus miles after you spend $5,000 on purchases in the first 90 days and pay the annual fee|

 |Foreign transaction fee:||None - No foreign transaction fees on purchases made while traveling abroad|

 |Additional benefits:||Every time you redeem get 5% miles back to use toward your next redemption|

 |We think it's best for:||Frequent travelers

 Someone who doesn't want to keep track of rotating bonus categories

 |We think these folks should do more research:||Someone who wants cash back